reyviene7/Detection/README.md

-# A Scalable Multi-Device Face Recognition Attendance System with Offline Functionality
+# A Scalable Privacy-Centric Face Recognition Attendance System with Offline Functionality

 This project is a Windows Forms application that uses **EmguCV** (OpenCV wrapper for .NET) for face detection and recognition.
 It implements FisherFace recognition and uses a webcam, HD camera, or IP camera for real-time facial recognition.